NishantRai567/data-analytics-power-bi-report815/README.md

 A slicer was added above the map, with the field set to Stores[Country], the slicer style as Tile and the Selection settings to Multi-select with Ctrl/Cmd and  "Select All" as an option.

-Below is a screenshot of the finished Srores Map Page:
 ![Stores Map Page](image-6.png)

 ### Task 3: Creating a Stores Drillthough Page